 Adrenal insufficiency can cause many types of symptoms, which are often initially mild but worsen over time.

 All types of adrenal insufficiency have similar symptoms.
-The most common symptoms of adrenal insufficiency include:
+The

 - chronic fatigue or extreme tiredness